Easy Christmas Fundraising Ideas

 gingerbread houseThis is a warm holiday event for the whole family to do.

-There are several ways to have fun, celebrate the holidays, and make money for your nonprofit.
+There are any number of ways to have fun, celebrate the holidays, and make money for your nonprofit.
 The all-around best way is a gingerbread house contest event where people register online to participate.
 Each entrant pays a fee for their gingerbread house-making kit.
 Let’s say you have 50 people register; each pays $20 for their gingerbread house kit.
 That’s $1,000 minus the cost of the kits.

-You can buy kits at Amazon starting at $8.
-You buy the DIY kits because it’s the easiest way to do it—you don’t have to cut out templates, etc. Give the kids the option to build the house at home with their family and bring it on judging day.
+You can buy kits online for fairly low prices.
+Buy the DIY kits because it’s the easiest way to do it—you don’t have to cut out templates, etc. Give the kids the option to build the house at home with their family and bring it on judging day.
 Or they can join you to build a DIY gingerbread house together at the event.

-Adults know that the best gingerbread houses are the ones that are finished!
-Ha ha. but seriously, building a gingerbread house takes a lot of time and patience.
+Adults know that the best gingerbread houses are the ones that are finished.
+We kid, but seriously, building a gingerbread house takes a lot of time and patience.
 Some kids peter out because it takes so long.
 Anytime pieces of a project have to dry is an opportunity for kids to get distracted.
 This is something to consider when deciding which kind of gingerbread house you’re going to make—cardboard or gingerbread.

 A cardboard gingerbread house?
 Sounds awful, but the reality is that 99% of kids do not eat their gingerbread houses.
 And swapping the gingerbread for cardboard takes almost an hour off of the build-time because you no longer have to bake and cool gingerbread.
 Either way, you decide to make your house, a cardboard template or pattern is used to make the walls—if you’re making a cardboard house, it’s not a template—it’s a wall!